How to Avoid Poor Documentation

 But pest control is not something you should let slip through the cracks.
 From failed audits to potential contamination, the damage done by a pest infestation can be detrimental to your business.

-That’s why Orkin and NSF International have teamed up to compile a series of free tips to help you ace your next audit and stay protected against pests and the threats they pose.
-By signing up on MyAuditPrep.com, you’ll get tips – specific to your audit standard – emailed straight to your inbox for free as you count down the days leading up to your auditor’s next visit.
-(And for more tips on preparing for food safety audits related directly to the Food Safety Modernization Act, download this Special Report.)
+That’s why Orkin and NSF International have teamed up to compile a series of free tips to help you ace your next third-party audits and stay protected against pests and the threats they pose.

 Here’s a sneak peek at some of the tips you can expect related to documenting your pest control efforts: